 During her first appearance at Jacob’s Pillow, Dormeshia Sumbry was all of seventeen, and already she was a show business veteran.
 This was in 1993, when she was an apprentice-turned-member of the Los Angeles-based company Jazz Tap Ensemble.
-Prodigies don’t always grow into great artists, but in this case, the remarkable poise and rhythmic accuracy she demonstrated as a teenager were true portents of the extraordinary tap dancer she would become, frequently cited by her awed peers as the best in her generation.
+Prodigies don’t always grow into great artists, but in this case, the remarkable poise and rhythmic accuracy she demonstrated as a teenager were true portents of the extraordinary tap dancer she would become, frequently cited by her awed peers as the best in her generation, an artist so singular as to be known by her first name only.

 Observe her back then: first, in a recreation of a Bill “Bojangles” Robinson solo from the 1935 film Hooray for Love; second, in a duet with her fellow whiz kid, Derick K. Grant.
 The first clip preserves an ace pupil of tap history, a young woman in an old-fashioned costume (bowler hat, tailcoat, white gloves), rising to the challenge of a predecessor known for perfect clarity.
 The second reveals an early attempt to bring that tradition into the present: this young woman with her en-vogue Janet Jackson bob, improvising to a jazz band with a young man in dreadlocks, their MTV body language mingling with florid arm motions and toe-stands borrowed from the pre-World War II Nicholas Brothers.